Lillium Brook Parcel A

 - No Mobile Homes

-Today, we have a uniquely attractive five-acre parcel of land to tell you about.
-Unfortunately, for you, there’s quite a lot to tell.
-So you may want to find a comfortable chair.
+This morning I have a uniquely attractive 5.07-acre parcel of land to tell you about.
+Unfortunately, for you, there’s quite a lot to tell, and unfortunately for me, some of it is kinda not good, so, you may want to find a comfortable chair.

 The Saga of Lillium Brook Parcel A

 I have been personally acquainted with This Week’s Featured Property—five acres of dense, eastern-red-cedar forest—since it was a meadow.
-This forest is now so dense that I can only describe the back half of the property from my memory, as the woods are now too thick and I am far too lazy (as well as somewhat of a sissy) to want to thrash my way through it with a machete.
+This forest is now so dense that I can only describe the back half of the property from my memory, as the woods have been far too thick and I am far too lazy (as well as somewhat of a sissy) to want to thrash my way through it with a machete.

 But that’s only part of the story.
 Years—and I mean years—ago, we sold this property to an old gentleman who built a small cabin on it.
 Back then, we had most of the same rules regarding the property that we do now, but being naive, in addition to lazy and timid, we didn’t actually make any effort to determine whether our rules were being followed.
 Dan was friendly and quiet, always paid his bill on time, and when I had occasion to work at that location, we always had a nice chat.
 So I considered him a friend and wanted to respect his privacy, so I never actually went down to the cabin.
 This went on for years.